Living in Pelican Waters: The Ultimate Guide to Queensland's Waterfront Precinct

 Tax and Financial Implications of Owning in Pelican Waters

-Queensland stamp duty on property purchases in Pelican Waters follows standard residential rates.
-As of 2026, duty ranges from 2% to 5.75% of the purchase price depending on value [VERIFY BEFORE PUBLISH].
-First-home buyers may qualify for duty exemptions if applicable thresholds are met.
+Queensland charges stamp duty on property purchases.
+The duty ranges from 2% to 5.75% of the price [VERIFY BEFORE PUBLISH].
+First-home buyers may get duty exemptions.

 Accessibility and Transportation